Princess Nina of Greece and Denmark

 Princess Nina of Greece and Denmark (née Nina Nastassja Flohr; born 22 January 1987) is a Swiss businesswoman, heiress and socialite.
 She is a member of the non-reigning Greek royal family and a member of the extended Danish royal family as the wife of Prince Philippos of Greece and Denmark, son of Constantine II of Greece and Anne-Marie of Denmark.
-Nina Flohr is the founder and creative director of the Kisawa Sanctuary and the founder of the Bazaruto Center for Scientific Studies, both located in Benguerra Island, Mozambique.
+She is the founder and creative director of the Kisawa Sanctuary and the founder of the Bazaruto Center for Scientific Studies.
 She previously worked as the creative director of VistaJet, a luxury private airline company founded by her father Thomas Flohr.

 Early life

 Princess Nina was born Nina Nastassja Flohr on 22 January 1987 in St. Moritz, Switzerland, to Thomas Flohr, a Swiss billionaire and founder of VistaJet, and Katharina Konečný, the creative director of the House of Fabergé and a founding editor of Vogue Russia and Vogue Greece.
 She has a half sister named Sophia, on her mother's side.
 Flohr was educated in the United Kingdom and the United States.

 Her parents divorced when she was five years old and, in 2001, she moved to London, where her mother accepted a position as the jewelry editor at Tatler.